Kaist-ICLab/KSE624-Team3/README.md

 ## Code Explanation

 (1) **main.py**
-- Initializes the Jetbot camera
+- Initializes the Jetbot camera to scan the user's outfit
-- Waits for the user command
+- Waits for the user command and requests to `jetbot_actions.py` the corresponding answers.
+The commands can be:
-- Responds to the user
+	- `Hello robot` - Jetbot awakes and greets the user with general weather information.
+	- `weather` - Jetbot provides information about the weather.
+	- `air pollution` - Jetbot provides information about the air quality.
+	- `how do I look` - Jetbot scans the user's outfit and tells the user if anything is missing according to the weather condition.

 (2) **weather_callAPI.py**
-- Collects and processes the weather and air quality information
-- Filters the information that will be communicated to the user
+- Collects and processes the weather and air quality information that will be communicated to the user.

 (3) **clothes_recognition.py**
-- Detects the user using the camera
+- Detects the user using the camera and the Microsoft Azure Service.
-- Classifies the user's outfit using the ConvNet model
+- Classifies the user's outfit using the ConvNet model.

 (4) **jetbot_actions.py**
-- Converts the user's speech to text
+- Converts the user's command (retrieved by `main.py`) to text
 - Selects how the Jetbot should respond to the user
 - Converts the text to speech